SarthakBharad/Sentiment-Analysis-of-Flight-Data/README.md

 ax1.axhline(0, color="k", clip_on=False)
 ax1.set_ylabel("Sequential")

+The results we got are sccording to image1

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 **The following is the process by which we created the 2nd graph, i.e. Distribution of Sentiment Confidence - Histogram**